Q: What certification examinations does UCNS offer?

 Q: Why should I pursue UCNS certification in my subspecialty area?

 A: UCNS certification is the measure of expertise in your chosen subspecialty.
 Certification demonstrates to your peers, employers, and patients that you have fulfilled a set of standards and knowledge requirements that sets you apart as a leader in your field.
 Through certification, you have proven a commitment to your profession and to maintaining the knowledge necessary to provide quality patient care.

-Q: How is UCNS certification different from ABMS subspecialty certification?
+Q: How is UCNS certification different from American Board of Medical Specialties (ABMS) subspecialty certification?